 A major function of vascular ECM is to provide vascular stability; if ECM component expression is tightly regulated in the endometrial vasculature, any variation in this ECM signature could lead to altered vessel stability, which could lead to abnormal bleeding in HMB.
-Laminin and fibronectin expression in stratum functionalis and myometrium were comparable in controls and HMB.
-Both laminin and fibronectin expression in LSP stratum basalis was higher in HMB, although fibronectin was decreased in MSP.
+Laminin and fibronectin protein levels in stratum functionalis and myometrium were comparable in controls and HMB.
+Both laminin and fibronectin protein levels in LSP stratum basalis were higher in HMB, although fibronectin was decreased in MSP.
 Laminin and fibronectin are both adhesion glycoproteins and possess similar biological properties such as epithelial cell attachment to basement membrane and stromal cell adhesion to interstitial matrix (Beliard et al., 1997).
 Altered expression of these two molecules may reflect altered structural properties of endometrial vessels in HMB.
 Laminin has also been implicated in endometrial epithelial remodelling (Tanaka et al., 2009), inhibition of endometrial stromal differentiation (Mizuno et al., 1999) and regulation of trophoblast proliferation and differentiation in angiogenesis during pregnancy (Bischof et al., 1994; Qin et al., 2003; Kaloglu and Onarlioglu, 2010).
-Fibronectin is known to promote matrix metalloproteinase-2 (MMP-2) expression resulting in ECM breakdown during menses (Hoffmann et al., 2006).
+Fibronectin is known to promote matrix metalloproteinase-2 (MMP-2) protein expression resulting in ECM breakdown during menses (Hoffmann et al., 2006).
 However, when fibronectin is targeted by MMP-3 and broken into proteolytic fragments, it has been shown to induce apoptosis (Fukai et al., 1995).
 Therefore, increased fibronectin expression in LSP stratum basalis in HMB may reflect a response to increased local ECM breakdown and/or enhanced cellular apoptosis.
 It can be speculated that compared with control women, vessels arising within the stratum basalis at the end of menses have altered ECM composition, and therefore function, in HMB.
-Finally, this cyclic variation of laminin and fibronectin expression is also an indication that their production is under the direct or indirect regulation of ovarian steroid hormones.
+Finally, this cyclic variation of laminin and fibronectin protein levels is also an indication that their production is under the direct or indirect regulation of ovarian steroid hormones.

-Collagen IV expression was generally decreased in both stratum functionalis and stratum basalis in HMB.
+Collagen IV protein levels were generally decreased in both stratum functionalis and stratum basalis in HMB.
 Collagen IV networks are a major architectural feature of the vascular ECM and maintain mechanical stability.
 Therefore, reduced collagen IV would suggest a weaker endometrial vascular structure in HMB, while increased myometrial collagen IV expression may represent a compensatory mechanism to stabilise the vascular bed.

 Vascular osteopontin was higher in ESP than in LSP in controls but this pattern was reversed in HMB, with osteopontin reduced in ESP stratum basalis and increased in LSP stratum functionalis compared with controls.
 Osteopontin is induced in VSMCs in cardiovascular diseases (Waller et al., 2010) and increased osteopontin has been implicated in renal diseases and linked with the activity of several oncogenes.
 Moreover, activated lymphocytes and macrophages synthesize osteopontin, accounting for its elevated expression in traumatised tissue (Sodek et al., 2000).
 Thus, increased osteopontin expression in the LSP could reflect increased breakdown of endometrial vascular ECM.
 A study using murine aortic VSMCs has shown that osteopontin down-regulates calponin, a VSMC differentiation/contractile marker, through an extracellular signalling pathway (Gao et al., 2012).
 We recently reported reduced vascular calponin expression in LSP stratum functionalis in HMB (Biswas Shivhare et al., 2014).
 It may be speculated that osteopontin may down-regulate calponin expression in LSP endometrium in HMB, but in vitro mechanistic studies are required to confirm this suggestion.